Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 greater efficacy when representing biodiversity in aerial remote sensing datasets [@Rocchini2021], for which pixels are the discrete observation units.
 However, Rao's Q remains limited by its inability to assess trait change over time.
-Current implementations of the index only assess one snapshot of the data at a time.
+Current implementations of the index (for example in the `rasterdiv` R package [@Rocchini2021]) only assess one snapshot of the data at a time.
 We set out to overcome this limitation by incorporating Time-Weighted Dynamic Time Warping (TWDTW) to include time as a component of the distance variable within Rao's Q.

 ## The Purpose of (Time-Weighted) Dynamic Time Warping & its Ecological Utility: